thoughtbot/design-system/RELEASING.md

 This documents how to release a new version of tbds.
 It’s for thoughtbot employees.

-1. Make sure you’re on the `master` branch with a clean working directory.
+1. Make sure you’re on the `main` branch with a clean working directory.

 1. Update the [changelog][changelog], following the guidelines from [keep a changelog][keep-a-changelog]